 Chase has some rules about transfers.
 There are two major rules to remember.

 - You can transfer Ultimate Rewards points, but only to another Chase card with Ultimate Rewards belonging to you, or one member of your household.
-(Chase business cards also allow you to transfer points to a joint business holder if they are an authorized user on the account)
+(Chase business cards allow you to transfer points to a joint business holder if they are an authorized user on the account)

 - You can transfer Ultimate Rewards points to other loyalty program accounts that are your own and for one additional household member who is listed as an authorized user on your card account.
 For Business Card accounts, you may only transfer points to yourself or an owner of the company who is listed as an authorized user on your card account.